Kelly Mazzante

 Kelly Anne Mazzante (born February 2, 1982) is an American retired professional women's basketball player who last played for the Atlanta Dream of the WNBA.
-At the conclusion of her collegiate career, she was the all-time leading scorer in Big Ten basketball history (male or female).
-The record stood until she was surpassed on the scoring list by Rachel Banham in 2016 and again by Kelsey Mitchell in 2018.
+After her collegiate career, she was the all-time leading scorer in Big Ten basketball history (male or female).
+The record stood until she was surpassed on the scoring list by Rachel Banham in 2016.
+The record was subsequently surpassed by Kelsey Mitchell in 2018 and Caitlin Clark in 2024.

 Early life and college career

 Mazzante attended Montoursville High School in Montoursville, Pennsylvania, which is also the alma mater of Mike Mussina, a pitcher for the New York Yankees.
-She scored over 3,000 points in high school and finished as the third leading scorer in Pennsylvania girls' basketball history.
+She scored over 3,000 points in high school and finished as the third-leading scorer in Pennsylvania girls' basketball history.

 At an early age, Mazzante attended Penn State's Lady Lion Basketball Camp.
 She went on to attend college at Penn State, where she was a star member of the women's basketball team, mainly playing in the shooting guard position.
-Mazzante scored an outstanding 49 points and sank 9 three point shots against Minnesota during her sophomore season.
+Mazzante scored an outstanding 49 points and sank 9 three-point shots against Minnesota during her sophomore season.
 During her senior season, Kelly led her team to the Elite Eight, where they fell to the eventual champions, Connecticut.
 She earned Kodak All-American honors three times (2002, 2003, and 2004).
-She is the all-time leading scorer in the Big Ten Conference with 2,919 points in four seasons from 2001 to 2004.
+She was the all-time leading scorer in the Big Ten Conference with 2,919 points in four seasons from 2001 to 2004.
 Through 133 NCAA appearances, she averaged 21.9 points per game.
 She also holds Big Ten records for Field Goals (1,051), Field Goals Attempted (2,403), 3 Point Field Goals (357), and 3 Point Field Goals Attempted (1,019).
 She was a recipient of the NCAA Top Eight Award as part of the Class of 2005.
 Mazzante's Penn State No. 13 jersey was retired on December 29, 2004.
 She completed her undergraduate degree in advertising/public relations in the off-season while assisting the women's basketball team.

 Mazzante was also a member of the 2002 USA World Championship for Young Women Qualifying Team that won the gold medal.